 12. His heart and right hand are located in Venice

 One of the most intriguing facts about Antonio Canova is that not all of his body parts were buried in the tomb located within the temple that was built in his honor.

 His heart was interred at the Basilica di Santa Maria Gloriosa dei Frari in Venice.
-His right hand is kept in a vase in the academy that he once studied called the Accademia di Belle Arti di Venezia.
+His right hand is kept in a vase in the academy where he once studied called the Accademia di Belle Arti di Venezia.